 Do you still offer a hot lunch program?

-At this time, we will not be providing hot lunch to children.
-All families are required to pack a lunch for their child.
+We've brought back our Hot Lunch Program!
+All families choosing not not to sign up for our Hot Lunch program may pack a lunch for their child.
 Please remember we are a peanut-free and kosher-style facility.
 We ask that families refrain from sending items that contain peanuts, pork, shellfish, and mixing of milk and meat in the same dish.
 We ask that families ensure that all foods are cut and ready to eat.
-We will reheat food items in the dish they come in, so please send those items in a microwavable dish.
-At this time, in an effort to reduce possible contamination, we will not be storing children’s personal food items in the refrigerator, please send food items that require refrigeration with an ice pack.
+At this time, in an effort to reduce possible contamination, we will not be storing children’s personal food items in the refrigerator or heating them up, please send food items that require refrigeration with an ice pack or require heating in an insulated container.
 And as always, label everything you send to school.

 What if it is necessary to close?